Janie228/Mission-to-Mars_Webscraping/README.md

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
 * Use Pymongo for CRUD applications for your database.
 For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
 * Use Bootstrap to structure your HTML template.

+## Results
+* The link to this project's website is at the project title above.

 -----
 ### Copyright